Health libraryBack to health library

 Ticks may become infected with Borrelia burgdorferi bacteria.
 And an infected tick, by burying its minuscule mouth in your skin, spreads Lyme disease.

 The tick often attaches in the more hidden areas of the body, such as the groin, armpits and scalp.
 Generally, the tick must be attached for 36 to 48 hours or more before the infection is spread.
-Unfortunately, Ixodes scapularis ticks (aka deer ticks or blacklegged ticks)—the type that can carry Lyme disease—are much smaller than common dog ticks.
+Unfortunately, the type that can carry Lyme disease—blacklegged ticks, also called deer ticks—are much smaller than common dog ticks.
 That means they may be able to attach themselves without you noticing.

 Don't get ticked off